 This has triggered mass demonstrations in Poland itself, while the European Commission has repeatedly warned the Polish government that such moves pose a systemic risk to the rule of law and violate EU statutes.

-Economic growth above eurozone average
+Economic growth remains above eurozone average

-Vulnerable to financial market volatility and exposed to negative Brexit impacts
+Exposed to negative Brexit impacts

 In Central Europe, Poland's economy looks most vulnerable to the financial and economic fallout of the United Kingdom's vote to leave the EU.
 Annual remittances from Poles living abroad amount to about EUR 4 billion, a large share of it from the UK.
 In the longer term an EU departure of the United Kingdom could impact EU structural funds, which play a major role in Poland´s economic progress.
 The UK is also Poland´s second largest export destination after Germany.